-I’m extremely thankful they didn’t shoot me down and went along with it when I suggested we get some of the new Street Food folks that were popping up all over Miami.
+I’m incredibly thankful they didn’t shoot me down and went along with it when I suggested we get some of the new Street Food folks popping up all over Miami.

 Why the Term, Street Food Vendors?

 The phrase Street Food never really caught on; it was Food Trucks that hit the bullseye.
 The food truck pool was tiny at that point, so It was easy to decide who would attend.

-gastroPod and Latin Burger & Taco were the most recognizable names, and then I added Latin House Grill, the Yellow Submarine, Jefe’s Original Fish Taco & Burgers, Wing Commander, Feverish Ice Cream, and Joy Wallace’s BBQ.
+gastroPod and Latin Burger & Taco were the most recognizable names.
+Then I added Latin House Grill, the Yellow Submarine, Jefe’s Original Fish Taco & Burgers, Wing Commander, Feverish Ice Cream, and Joy Wallace’s BBQ.

-The Rolling Stove, who was all the way up in Delray Beach at this point, came down for their first Miami event.
-Nacho Mama’s Mexican Grill drove up from Key Largo where they were struggling to make ends meat.
+The Rolling Stove, who was in Delray Beach at this point, came down for their first Miami event.
+Nacho Mama’s Mexican Grill drove up from Key Largo, where they were struggling to make ends meet.
 The good word about food trucks had not reached there yet.

 La Camaronera’s The Fish Box and Sakaya Kitchen’s Dim Ssam a Gogo both made their debuts at the Fall For The Arts.
 Chef Richard Hales, the owner of Sakaya Kitchen, had picked up his truck from the food truck manufacturer just an hour earlier and drove it right over to break it in at this event.

-Michael’s Genuine Food & Drink had recently debuted the MGFD Cart that they were taking out to events, and so I invited them as well.
+Michael’s Genuine Food & Drink had recently debuted the MGFD Cart they were taking out to events, so I invited them as well.

 No Dessert Food Trucks?

-Feverish was the only cart really serving desserts, although if memory serves me correct, Jefe’s was selling cakes in front of his truck that day.
-So to fill the dessert slots, I asked Sweetness Bakeshop, and Fireman Derek to set up tents.
+Feverish was the only cart serving desserts, although if memory serves me correctly, Jefe’s was selling cakes in front of his truck that day.
+So to fill the dessert slots, I asked Sweetness Bakeshop and Fireman Derek to set up tents.

-Sweetness Bakeshop, who would create their own sensation as the Sugar Rush food truck just a few months later came fully stocked.
-I visited their tent multiples times for sweets and Mexican Coke.
+Sweetness Bakeshop would create its own sensation as the Sugar Rush food truck came fully stocked just a few months later.
+I visited their tent multiple times for sweets and Mexican Coke.

 Totally Bananas and I had been the dessert at a small burger event where I judged, and their frozen bananas dipped in Chocolate was a perfect fit for the event.